mahmoudbarzegar/jobsmartai/README.md

 - ✅ Extract structured information: name, contact, skills, job title, etc.
 - ✅ Automatically search for real job listings using your **first detected skill**
 - ✅ Live jobs from RemoteOK and Relocate.me
+- ✅ Calculate a compatibility score between the uploaded resume and a job listing
+- ✅ Automatically generate a tailored cover letter for a selected job
 - ✅ Clean UI with Streamlit

 ---